What are the minimum system requirements for running Citrix Hypervisor?

 Does the Xen hypervisor run on Linux?

 No. Xen is a Type 1 hypervisor that runs directly on the host hardware (“bare metal”).
-After the hypervisor loads, it starts the privileged management domain – the Control Domain, which contains a minimal Linux environment.
+After the hypervisor loads, it starts the privileged management domain – the control domain (dom0), which contains a minimal Linux environment.

 Where does Citrix Hypervisor get its device driver support?